NETGEAR Nighthawk RS300 Router Review

 Wi-Fi Version

-Wi-Fi 7 has faster speeds, has lower latency, and supports more simultaneous connections than previous generations of Wi-Fi.
+Wi-Fi 7 has faster speeds, lower latency, and support for more simultaneous connections than previous generations of Wi-Fi.
 However, you need devices supporting Wi-Fi 7 to benefit from these features.